christopherusky/EO_Pavement_Analysis/README.md

 ### Step 2.
 Load the Road Centre Lines

-This loads your road centerlines into the QGIS layer group "Road Cente Lines" as shown in the image below
+This loads your road centerlines into the QGIS layer group "Road Cente Lines" as shown in the image below.
+The onclick event opens a file explorer letting you select your road centre lines, either a single shapefile or multiple shapefiles

 ![image](https://github.com/user-attachments/assets/6ec4b1ce-15ff-4c88-b8a1-799d7365a743)